 1. You just aren’t any good at it

-Talent is about 90% a function of putting in the work, but it’s hard to put the work in for something you don’t feel any connection with.
-Plus, sometimes you have a pressing need where you don’t have time to get good enough to do it yourself.
+But it’s hard to put in the work for something you don’t feel any connection with.
+And sometimes you have a pressing need, but not enough time to get good enough to do it yourself.

-Do more of what you’re good at and less of what you hate.
-If writing isn’t for you, hire or partner with a really good writer to make sure that part of your business is getting the attention it needs.
+If writing isn’t for you, hire or partner with a really good writer to make sure that part of your business gets the attention it needs.

 2. You don’t have the bandwidth

 Copyblogger Media is a writing-based company.
-All of our founding partners have written their own content at various points in our business lives.
+All of the founding partners have written their own content at various points in their business lives.
 And of course, Brian Clark built Copyblogger in the early days purely on the strength of his own writing.

 But as our business has grown, we’ve needed to grow our writing staff with it.
-We pulled in additional writers to help us out with the sheer volume of content and copy we need to create.
+We pulled in a team of terrific writers to help us out with the sheer volume of content and copy we need to create.

 3. You need particular expertise